Melanie Berkmen, PhD

 Research Interests

 Bacteria have the remarkable ability to acquire new genes in a process known as mating, or conjugation.
 Mating has played a profound role in bacterial evolution by spreading genes that allow bacteria to adapt to new environments or gain resistance to various antibiotics.
 During conjugation, DNA is transferred from one cell to another through a specialized translocation channel in the membrane.
 Many of the molecular mechanisms behind the conjugation process remain a mystery.
-My research group focuses on characterizing ConB and ConE, two critical interacting protein components of the conjugation machinery of the model bacterium Bacillus subtilis.
-Our research uses a combination of bioinformatics, molecular, cellular and biochemical approaches to provide insight into how these two proteins function, interact, and localize within the cell.
+My research group focuses on characterizing several interacting protein components of the conjugation machinery of the model bacterium Bacillus subtilis (ConB, ConC, ConD, ConE, ConG, ConQ, and CwlT).
+Our research uses a combination of bioinformatics, molecular, cellular and biochemical approaches to provide insight into how these proteins function, interact, and localize within the cell.
 As these proteins are conserved, our findings will apply to the conjugation machinery of numerous Gram-positive bacteria, including many important human pathogens, and provide a deeper understanding of a major mechanism mediating horizontal gene transfer.

-All of my research is conducted by Suffolk University undergraduate students, partially funded through a grant from the National Science Foundation.
+All of my research is conducted by Suffolk University undergraduate students.
 Please see me if you are interested in joining my lab!

 Employment History